milkyway-labs/milkyway/x/restaking/README.md

 ### MsgAddOperatorToAllowList

-It allows the service admin to add an operator to the list of allowed operator to secure the service.
+It allows the service admin to add an operator to the allowed list for securing the service.
 If the service didn't have an allow list after adding the operator to the allow list all the operators not in the allow list will be stopped from securing the service.